-The legendary rock back The Who posed the immortal question: “Who are you?”
+The legendary rock band The Who posed the immortal question: “Who are you?”
 They aren’t the only ones who want to know.
 Potential employers and network connections will ask you the same thing and you need to be ready with an answer that makes you look good and stand out from the crowd.

 Here’s what typically happens at networking events.
 I was the keynote speaker for a group of financial leaders, primarily Chief Financial Officers (CFOs).
 Before my presentation, individuals were asked to introduce themselves briefly.
 The introductions sounded like this: